jackyzha0/jackyzha0.github.io/content/posts/agentic-computing.md

 It used to be the case that you needed to train to become a scribe to write words for any reason.
 But just as pens were taken out of the hands of the scribe during the Reformation of Europe, we must take the code out of the hands of software engineers and share it with the masses.

 Writing software shouldn’t take a degree and many years of training, it should be as simple as making a meal at home or writing a letter to a friend.
 Doing so will lead to a more diverse and resilient internet, with a greater variety of voices and perspectives represented so we may build an internet that works for us.

-I dream of a future where we have this LAN-like experience back again with all the best parts of the 21st century internet.
-A safe small space of people we trust, where we can go, rest, and look out for each other.
-A harbour from the multi-billion-person internet for when we want to feel cozy and safe.

 Let's make the web feel agentic again.